Evo, the artificial intelligence from Turin that wants to compete with Amazon

-The software, developed in the incubator of the Polytechnic University of Turin, examines the fashion choices and draws data that anticipates market choices.
-So far, around 20 companies have benefited from his predictions.
-And the ambitions are growing.
+This software, developed in the incubator at the Polytechnic University of Turin, examines fashion choices and uses that data to anticipate market demand.
+So far, around 20 companies have benefited from its predictions.
+And their ambitions are growing.

 Turin, October 12, 2019

 The first to believe in Evo was the Miroglio Group, which encompasses eleven brands, including Elena Mirò, Oltre, Motivi, and Caractere.
 The Alba (Cuneo)-based group wanted to understand how to better design collections, manage purchases, and plan production in the face of demand volatility.
 Best practices developed with Miroglio became a case study at the Harvard Business School in the US.

 Since then, Evo and its software built using artificial intelligence have helped about twenty fashion houses make the right decisions.
 For example, Evo can help brands understand why the market for the fashion industry in Milan is very different from the ones in Bologna or Paris: if a t-shirt sells well in Milan, it does not always mean it will have the same success in Bologna or Paris.
 Most importantly, Evo has learned how to anticipate demand trends using predictive analysis.

 Evo is a young company.
 It grew from the incubator at the Polytechnic University of Turin, and today it has two offices— one in Turin, another in London— and 35 team members, almost all of whom are data scientists.
 “Predicting overall demand, ultimately, is not difficult”, says Fabrizio Fantini, Evo’s Founder.
 “But if we limit ourselves to this, we do nothing but follow the parable of Trilussa’s half chicken— an old story about statistical averages.
 Consumers have changed; they no longer buy what they find, but rather buy what they want”.